Washington Double Star Catalog

 Also, the "discovery designation" helps personalize the star and

-perhaps provides a little historical context to its discovery, so
+perhaps provides a little historical context to its discovery.

 - Some double-star names include components such as AB or AC,